apache/cxf/distribution/src/main/release/samples/jaxws_dispatch_provider/README.txt

 From the base directory of this sample (i.e., where this README file is located), the pom.xml file is used to build and run the demo.

-Set the variable CXF_VERSION in your environment to the version of CXF you are using.

-For example on Windows;
-   set CXF_VERSION=2.1.2-SNAPSHOT

-On Unix
-   export CXF_VERSION=2.1.2-SNAPSHOT

 Using either UNIX or Windows:

   mvn install   (builds the demo)